djcolon/helder_uk/content/about/index.md

 # Personal

-I live in the Cotswolds together with my fiancé Heather and our Rabbit Wilfred.
+I live in the Cotswolds together with my fiancé Heather and our rabbit Wilfred.
 I enjoy tinkering with software and electronics, general DIY, wood- and metalworking and staying active.